 German-speaking Representations in Peru

-Germany, Austria, Switzerland, and the EU in Lima: This page shows the most important German-speaking points of contact in Peru, typical responsibilities, emergency assistance, and practical advice.
+Germany, Austria, Switzerland and the EU in Lima: This page shows the most important German-speaking contact points in Peru, typical responsibilities, emergency assistance, and practical tips.

 Status of verified information: May 2026.
 Before making an appointment, the respective official website should still be checked.

 This page focuses on the German-speaking representations in Peru: Germany, Austria, and Switzerland.
-This is followed by the EU Delegation in Lima, as well as a brief classification of which concerns are relevant there and which are not.
+Additionally, it covers the EU Delegation in Lima, along with a brief explanation of which concerns are appropriate there and which are not.

-For travel preparation, the Peru Overview, the page on Safety in Peru, and the advice on Health Insurance for Peru are also suitable.
+For travel preparation, the Peru Overview, the page on Safety in Peru and the information on Health Insurance for Peru are also relevant.

 At a Glance